Vitals Today

 Symptoms

-Symptoms may appear suddenly in one or both breasts, the most common being: Pain, heat, swelling and redness in the shape of a wedge that outlines the affected breast lobe.
+Symptoms may appear suddenly in one or both breasts, the most frequent are: pain, heat, swelling and a wedge-shaped blushing that outlines the affected breast lobe.

 Local lesions on the nipple (irritation, cracks) may be present with intense pain, all associated with systemic symptoms such as fever, chills, and general malaise.